jmlden36/Pizza-Parlor/README.md

 Test: "It should add 8 to sizePrice if testPizza has "x large" as the size value and return the new value of sizePrice"
 Code: testPizza.calculateTotalPrice();
 Expected Output: 18

+Describe: Pizz.prototype.calculateToppingsPrice()

+Test: "It should declare a toppingsPrice variable equal to 0 and return that value"
+Code: Pizza.prototype.calculateToppingsPrice();
+Expected Output: 0